KevinKra/Notes/electronics/raspberryPi/readme.md

 1. a `volt = joule / coulomb`, where a `joule` is a measurement of work and a `coulomb` is a group of flowing electrons.
 1. 1 amp = 1 coulomb.

+### Inductor Questions

+1. what is an `inductor`?
+1. what is an `inductors` main utility?
+1. regarding, water, what is an `inductor` like?
+1. explain the relation, in terms of water, of the `inductor` and a resistive path.
+1. what causes `inductors` to work?
+1. what happens if we change the flow of current in a wire?
+1. what happens if we add more current to a wire?
+1. coiling an `inductor` does what?
+1. what do `inductors` look like?
+1. what can `inductors` be used for?
+1. how is `inductance` measured?

+### Inductor Answers

+1. an `inductor` is a component in an electrical circuit that stores energy in its magnetic field.
+It can release this energy almost instantly.
+1. `inductors` can release energy almost instantly.
+1. an `inductor` is like a water wheel, where it takes time to move but gradually collects energy and captures it in it's spin.
+1. using the water analogy and the `inductor` serving as a water wheel, as water flows through a split in the pipe it has two choices, the path with resistance, or the path with the `inductor`.
+At first, the `inductor` requires too much energy to spin (water wheel), so the water flows through the resistive path (think an LED).
+Eventually, the water is able to push the wheel and flow freely; once that happens the path with the wheel (inductor) provides less resistance than the resistive path and now the resistive path becomes secondary to the `induction` supporting path.
+If the water source is turned off, the `inductor` while continue to work (and move the current) for a short period of time due to the energy stored.
+1. when we pass current (electrons) through a conductive path it generates a magnetic field (all those negatively charged electrons) and increase in size up to its maximum.
+1. if we change the flow of current, the magnetic fields reverse.
+1. if we add more current, the magnetic field gets larger.
+1. by coiling a wire (`inductor`) we create a larger magnetic field around the wire.
+1. in circuit boards, inductors look like copper wire wrapped around a ring.
+Sometimes they have casing to shield the magnetic current and prevent interacting with other components.
+1. `inductors` can be used to boost converters to increase DC voltage output.
+They can be used to choke AC supply and allow only DC to pass.
+They can be used to filter and separate difference frequencies.
+Used in transformers, motors, and relays.
+1. in units of **Henry (H)**. `1H = 1V of EMF cross the inductor with 1 Ampere of current.`

 ### Transistor Questions

 1. what is a `semiconductor`?